spiffcs/dotfiles/README.md

 ## Neovim Configuration (.config/nvim/init.lua)

 This is my personal Neovim configuration.
 It's designed for a smooth development experience across various programming languages and tools.
 It includes settings for general usability, language server protocol (LSP) integration, syntax highlighting, code completion, formatting, and various plugins.

+#### Fish && Ghostty
-The following is not yet covered in this readme: `.config/ghostty` and `.config/fish` files.
+The following configurations are not yet covered in this readme: `.config/ghostty` and `.config/fish` files.

 ## Features